-My research typically uses experimental economic games (such as the well-known Prisoner’s Dilemma and public goods games) where participants can make decisions that benefit themselves, others, or both.
+My research typically uses games from behavioural economics (such as the well-known Prisoner’s Dilemma and public goods games) where participants can make decisions with money to benefit themselves, others, or both.
 We then run these experiments in our lab or online (e.g., MTurk).
 I often complement these experiments with mathematical models (evolutionary game theory) to advance our theoretical understanding of cooperation.

 In addition to my research on cooperation and prosocial behaviour, I also have a secondary line of research on risk-taking.